32 Years Ago: Journey Release State-of-the-Art ‘Frontiers,’ the Beginning of the End

-When Journey started recording their eighth album, ‘Frontiers’ –which was released in February 1983 — they were coming off their biggest year ever.
+When Journey started recording their eighth album, Frontiers — which was released in February 1983 — they were coming off their biggest year ever.

-Their previous album, 1981’s ‘Escape,’ contained their best set of songs, a consistent mix of radio-friendly pop and fist-raising rock that they had been striving for since 1975.
-The band was rewarded with its first (and only) No. 1 album and its all-time bestseller — not counting 1988’s ‘Greatest Hits’ collection – with more than nine million copies.
+Their previous album, 1981’s Escape, contained their best set of songs, a consistent mix of radio-friendly pop and fist-raising rock that they had been striving for since 1975.
+The band was rewarded with its first (and only) No. 1 album and its all-time bestseller — not counting 1988’s Greatest Hits collection – with more than nine million copies.

 So expectations were high when they stepped into a California studio to record the follow up.
-But ever since their fourth album, 1978’s breakthrough ‘Infinity,’ when they hired Steve Perry as singer, Journey hadn’t so much upgraded their sound as they had sharpened it.
-By the time they released ‘Escape,’ they weren’t making different records, just better ones.
-And they stuck by that foolproof plan for ‘Frontiers.’
+But ever since their fourth album, 1978’s breakthrough Infinity, when they hired Steve Perry as singer, Journey hadn’t so much upgraded their sound as they had sharpened it.
+By the time they released Escape, they weren’t making different records, just better ones.
+And they stuck by that foolproof plan for Frontiers.

-Taking what worked on ‘Escape’ (big pop hooks mixed with crowd-swaying ballads), tossing out what didn’t (excessive soloing by the band’s veteran musicians) and adding a glossy early-‘80s sheen that gave the album the group’s most state-of-the-art production, Journey crafted ‘Frontiers’ by the hit-making playbook.
-More than anything, the record was designed to sell a lot of copies and to continue the roll they were on since ‘Escape’ catapulted them to the top.
+Taking what worked on Escape (big pop hooks mixed with crowd-swaying ballads), tossing out what didn’t (excessive soloing by the band’s veteran musicians) and adding a glossy early-‘80s sheen that gave the album the group’s most state-of-the-art production, Journey crafted Frontiers by the hit-making playbook.
+More than anything, the record was designed to sell a lot of copies and to continue the roll they were on since Escape catapulted them to the top.

 The plan halfway worked.
-The four singles released from the album – ‘Separate Ways (Worlds Apart),’ ‘Send Her My Love,’ ‘After the Fall’ and ‘Faithfully’ — all hit the Top 30, but ‘Separate Ways’ was the only one to reach the Top 10.
+The four singles released from the album – “Separate Ways (Worlds Apart),” “Send Her My Love,” “After the Fall” and “Faithfully” — all hit the Top 30, but “Separate Ways” was the only one to reach the Top 10.
 The LP itself hit No. 2 and eventually sold six million copies.
 But besides a handful of tracks, the songs don’t make much of an impression.
-The quintet left little breathing space within the music; they were so determined to make a hit record that most of the album sounds like it was manufactured in a sterile, pop-music factory.
+The quintet left little breathing space in the music; they were so determined to make a hit record that most of the album sounds like it was manufactured in a sterile, pop-music factory.